Muskankumari13/Week1/work/capstone_report_template.md

 This means that no single signal should be treated as a complete refresh decision.

 A useful negative result is that the model should not be interpreted as predicting Google's ranking algorithm.
 It only learns patterns present in this anonymized dataset and its defined proxy target.

+The project also does not establish that refreshing a high-ranked page will cause its future search performance to improve.

 ---